Senior Lifestyle Factors That Improve Brain Health

 One thing that is equally as important as your physical health as you age is taking care of your brain health!
 It’s easy to forget about your brain health and all the lifestyle factors that play key roles in boosting it.
 But as seniors, we need to take these factors seriously for the sake of our minds.
-Below, read through our top lifestyle tips that will help you keep your brain healthy as you age.
+Below, read through our top lifestyle tips that will help you keep your brain and body healthy as you age.

 Get Good Sleep

 We want to begin with the basics and make sure to get a good night’s sleep.
 Sleeping well and sleeping long enough at night is one of the ways our body works hand in hand with our minds.
 Plenty of rest is essential for your brain to feel rejuvenated the next day, and helps your body feel well-rested, and ready to go.

 Seniors should focus on getting a minimum of 8 hours of quality sleep each night to keep their brains healthy.
 We recommend going to bed and waking up at the same time each day, even on weekends too, as a way to create a steady sleep schedule.

 If you find yourself struggling to sleep at night, here are a few things we suggest that could help you find that quality sleep you’re looking for: Avoid caffeine at least 7 hours before sleeping, avoid alcohol in the evenings, and exercise during the day if you can.
 The things we do before bed can affect how we feel when it’s time for sleep too, so try creating a sleep schedule for yourself.
 You might read a book, drink some herbal tea, or put on some white noise in the background.
 Whatever you choose to do, try to pick something that is soothing and calming for your mind and body.

 You can keep your mind active by making sure to stay physically active too.
 Getting daily exercise, even something simple like taking a walk, can help keep your body and mind strong.
 Activity like this relieves bad feelings and instead produces endorphins that make your brain happy.